Unconditional Offers Explained

 Can An Unconditional Offer Be Withdrawn?

-You have provided false or misleading information on your application.
+• You provided false or misleading information.

-You have committed serious misconduct.
+• You committed serious misconduct.

 Can I Defer An Unconditional Offer?